A Cruel World

 A Cruel World is the debut album by American heavy metal band Bloodsimple, released on March 29, 2005.

 Musical style

-In broad terms, Cruel World's songs can be seen as falling into one of three categories, the categories being hardcore but commercially digestible nu metal ("Straight Hate", "Path to Prevail", "What If I Lost It", "Blood in Blood Out", "Cruel World", "Falling Backwards"), Alice in Chains styled alternative metal ("Sell Me Out", "Running from Nothing", "Flatlined"), and two softer alternative rock ballads ("The Leaving Song", "Plunder").
-This kind of stylistic direction, to some extent, shows the record carrying on that of From Bliss to Devastation, Tim Williams and Mike Kennedy's main band Vision of Disorder's last release before its split-up.
+A Cruel World has been labeled as a nu metal, alternative metal, metalcore, and groove metal album.

 Production and marketing

 The band’s debut record was recorded with rock producer GGGarth Richardson in Vancouver, British Columbia, Canada.
 Richardson had previously worked with a number of alternative metal acts, including Rage Against the Machine, Slipknot, 40 Below Summer, Chevelle and Trapt.
 According to the band, Richardson understood the sound the band was seeking and did not attempt to "tone it down".

 The record's production was a lengthy process, spanning approximately three years from beginning to end.
 After an extended period of writing, the band spent three and a half months in the studio.
 The basic elements of the album, including most of the vocals, were recorded in six weeks.
 After taking some time off, the band received an initial mix of the record, but were dissatisfied with the results.
 The record was remixed with more success by Mike Fraser.